zalf-rdm/zalf-rdm.github.io/src/index.md

 icon: home
 ---

-# Data Standards for Soil- and Agricultural Research
+## Data Standards for Soil- and Agricultural Research

 **Authors**: Carsten Hoffmann, Sina Schulz, Einar Eberhardt, Meike Grosse, Susanne Stein, Xenia Specka, Nikolai Svoboda, Uwe Heinrich

-his living document has been produced in the framework of the German research initiative “BonaRes” (Soil as a sustainable resource for the bio-economy).
+This living document has been produced in the framework of the German research initiative [BonaRes](https://www.bonares.de) (Soil as a sustainable resource for the bio-economy).
 In this recent third version more than 600 standards, as relevant for the soil- and agricultural research data management, are compiled, discussed and/or recommended.
 It is grouped based on three major data life stages and might act as a helpful reference work for the soil-agricultural research data